martinbenes1996/covid19poland/README.md

 # Web Scraper of COVID-19 data for Poland

-Python package [covid19poland](https://pypi.org/project/covid19poland/) provides access to COVID-19 data of Poland.
+Python package [covid19poland](https://pypi.org/project/covid19poland/) is part of MFRatio project.

-The data is scraped from Wikipedia.
+It provides access to death data in Poland due to COVID-19 as well as overall deaths data.

 ## Setup and usage